Cookie-Club/COS214_WarProject/README.md

 # Documentation
 Our project has been documented in the pdf that can be accessed here (add link).\
-Diagrams can be found in the visual paradigm project linked here (add link) or the individual diagrams can be found in the google drive folder here (add link).
+Diagrams can be found in the visual paradigm project linked here (add link) or the individual diagrams can be found in the google drive folder here (add link).\
+Doxygen documentation can be found here (add link)

 # Class Diagram
 A pdf version of the final class diagram can be accessed here (add link).\